Introduction to Assistive Technology

 Future Trends and Opportunities

-The future of assistive technology in workplaces is promising, marked by rapid advancements that continue to open new opportunities.
+The future of assistive technology in the workplace is promising, marked by rapid advancements that continue to open new opportunities.
 Machine learning and artificial intelligence are set to refine the immediacy and accuracy of assistive tools, creating even more personalised work environments.
 The growing adoption of virtual reality may soon offer immersive solutions for cognitive and physical training, making workplaces more adaptable to diverse needs.
 By staying informed about these trends, businesses can maintain a competitive edge and continually improve their inclusivity strategies.

 Final Thoughts